Football at the 1985 Arab Games

 The 1985 Arab Games football tournament was the 6th edition of the Arab Games men's football tournament.
 The football tournament was held in Rabat, Morocco between 4–16 August 1985 as part of the 1985 Arab Games.

 Participating teams

 Eleven teams took part to the tournament, Algeria participated with the B team and Iraq also with the B team in addition to four players from the A team.

-The following countries have participated for the final tournament:
+The following countries participated in the final tournament: